Clergy, Boy Scout, Camp Counselor Sexual Abuse

 Survivors of sexual assault may deal with feelings of shame and confusion for lengthy periods of time.
 Later in life, many years past the date of the assault, the consequences of the injuries sustained begin to affect the survivor.
 The survivor may encounter unexpected emotional difficulties in relationships, even in otherwise rewarding relationships with a loving spouse or partner.
 Sometime, treatment from a psychologist or doctor is required to fully understand the negative impact of the sexual assault.
 Given the length of time between a sexual assault and the manifestation of injury as a result, statutes of limitation appear facially unjust.

 If you or a loved one has been the victim of a sexual assault—whether it occurred recently or many years in your past—you may want to consult an attorney immediately.
-The changing scope of statutes of limitation make legal counsel necessary.
-The experienced sexual assault attorneys at Neumann Law Group are ready to assist you with a free consultation and evaluation of your claim.
-Any discussion you have with our firm will be treated with respect, and kept confidential again any disclosure.
+The changing scope of statutes of limitation make legal counsel necessary, and under many circumstances time is of the essence.
+The experienced Michigan sexual assault and personal injury attorneys at Neumann Law Group are ready to assist you with a free consultation and evaluation of your claim.
+We accept clients throughout our communities served in Michigan, California, New York, and Massachussettes for assault, personal injury, medical malpractice, criminal defense, family law, estate planning, and a vast array of other legal issues If you have a consultation with one of our lawyers, any discussion you have with our firm will be treated with respect, and kept confidential against any disclosure.